What Is Collateral & Do I Need It For A Business Loan?

-Collateral is an asset used to secure a loan and reduce the risk of lending to a small business.
-In the event the borrower cannot make loan payments, the collateral can be seized and resold to cover the remainder of the loan.
+Collateral is an asset used to secure a loan and ensure that the lender gets paid.
+The asset used as collateral is something of value that shows a lender that you’re prepared to pay off your loan.
+In the event that you are unable to make your loan payments, the lender can seize your collateral and sell it to cover the remainder of your loan.

-A lender puts a lien on the asset or assets that are pledged as collateral for the loan.
-If the borrower goes into default, the lender has the right to seize the property, which can then be sold to pay off the debt.
-This process ensures that if a borrower stops paying on a loan, the lender will get still get paid.
+The lender places a lien on the asset (or assets) that is pledged as collateral for the loan.
+If you default, the lender has the right to seize the property and sell it to pay your remaining debt.
+Collateral ensures that if a borrower stops paying, the lender will still get paid.

 Can I Get A Business Loan Without Collateral?

 Collateral requirements, blanket liens, and personal guarantees will be established in your loan contract.
-Before signing, make sure you understand the collateral policies put in place by the lender.
+Before signing, make sure you understand the collateral policies put in place by your lender.

-What Can Be Used As Collateral To Secure A Loan?
+What Can Be Used As Collateral For A Business Loan?

 Common types of collateral for small business loans include: